 Local Domestic and Family Violence Committee Grants

-The NSW Government supports the prevention of domestic and family violence at the local level by providing annual grants to Local Domestic and Family Violence (DFV) Committees across the state.
-The NSW Government is pleased to continue the grants program in 2020 with a total of $80,000.
-Grants of up to $1,800 are available for projects that raise awareness about the impacts of DFV.
+The NSW Government supports the prevention of domestic and family violence at the local level by providing annual grants to Local Domestic and Family Violence Committees across the state.
+The NSW Government is pleased to continue the grants program in 2021 with a total of $80,000.
+Grants of up to $1,800 are available for projects that raise awareness about the impacts of domestic and family violence.

-Projects the NSW Government is funding
+Projects the NSW Government is looking to fund

-Promotional events for awareness of DFV.
-Past successful community events have included walks, candlelight vigils, and community information days.
+promotional events for awareness of domestic and family violence.
+Past successful community events have included walks, candlelight vigils, and community information days;

-- educational and awareness raising resources, print information booklets, promotional brochures and posters about DFV and/or local services.
+- educational and awareness raising resources, print information booklets, promotional brochures and posters about domestic and family violence and/or local services.

-Given the COVID-19 pandemic, all activities MUST align with current NSW Health advice about social distancing, self-isolation, and public health orders
+Given the COVID-19 pandemic, all activities MUST align with current NSW Health advice about social distancing, self-isolation, and public health orders.

-The grants have three key objectives:
+The grants have the following key objectives;

-- To increase awareness in the local community of services and support available for those experiencing or perpetrating domestic and family violence, or those responsible for it.
+- engage local groups, organisations – including men's organisations – and schools in leading efforts for change increase awareness in the local community of services and support available for those experiencing or perpetrating domestic and family violence, or those responsible for it.

-Who could apply?
+Who can apply?

 To qualify as a Local Domestic and Family Violence Committee for this funding, the committee must:

-- Enhance inter-agency responses to women, men and children who experience domestic and family violence.
+- enhance inter-agency responses to women, men and children who experience domestic and family violence,

-- Be a body with membership from both government agencies and non-government organisations.
+- be a body with membership from both government agencies and non-government organisations,

-A list of the successful applications from the 2019 grant round can be found here.
+.
+A list of the successful applications from the 2020 grant round can be found here.

 Please do not email additional attachments such as support letters or references – only your response to the application form will be used to assess your application.
-Applications will be assessed on merit against the assessment criteria set out in the Grants Funding Guidelines.
+Applications will be assessed on merit against the assessment criteria set out in the Funding Guidelines.
 Late applications will not be accepted.